Applications for Masters courses are submitted online and you will be able to track your application at each stage of the process.

 Step 1 – find your course

 Our full list of Masters courses can be found in our Coursefinder.
 Course start dates and application deadlines vary, so please check the details of your chosen course before applying.
 If no deadline is given, we advise applying by July where possible, particularly for international applicants who will require a visa to study in the UK.
+If you intend to apply for funding, we advise that you submit your course application at least two months before any specific scholarship deadline.

 Before you apply, please make sure that you will be able to meet the following requirements: